Polysorbate 80 Food Additive, Gut Bacteria, and Inflammation

 Researchers have found that obesity is a complex condition.
-It may not be caused simply by a person having weak willpower that results in them eating too much food.
-The cause of obesity may be multifactorial instead.
-The Georgia State University scientists suspect that gut inflammation may be one of these factors.
-If this is the case, then it's important that the inflammation is prevented, even if the condition isn't painful.
+It may not result simply from a person having weak willpower and eating too much food.
+The cause of obesity may be multifactorial.
+The Georgia State University scientists suspect that gut inflammation may be one of the factors responsible for the condition.
+If this is the case, then it's important that the inflammation is prevented, even if the disorder isn't painful.

 A Food Additive Poll

 Do you avoid buying food or drinks containing food additives?

 A diet involving whole, unprocessed, or minimally processed foods is best for several reasons.
 One is that it's the diet that is most likely to be rich in nutrients.
 Another is that it lacks food additives, some of which may be harmful.

 Removing polysorbate 80 from the diet or limiting its consumption may be only one step that is needed in the path towards improved health.
 More research is needed to investigate the chemical's behaviour in our body and to clarify any of its detrimental effects.
 There is ample evidence indicating that a healthy diet comprised of mainly unprocessed and natural foods is good for us, however.
 It seems like a good idea to follow this diet as often as possible, which will automatically decrease the amount of food additives that we consume.